selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2023.md

 In this class we will set the main fundamentals to implement machine learning in geo science.
 We will use the data-set and explanation described in [Estimation of tree height using GEDI dataset - Data explore](http://spatial-ecology.net/docs/build/html/CASESTUDY/Tree_Height_01DataExplore.html).

 Recorded lecture can be found [here](https://yale.zoom.us/rec/share/OIIq3ZVoK6fAqxTrWeNFrK125W2XeJM2C7ZpmEkGztVwHeE6UrZIddN6tmxylsU9.dD3HEpr4pu0Ar7MA).
-Password has been sent by e-mail on March 28  (it will be the same pass-code for all recordings).

 * [Estimation of tree height using GEDI dataset](http://spatial-ecology.net/docs/build/html/CASESTUDY/Tree_Height_01DataExplore.html) - [Video recording from last year](https://youtu.be/x1AEagMyIe0?t=5220)